Open Source Intelligence (OSINT) – Transforming Insurance Claims

 What Is Open Source Intelligence?

-OSINT is a collection and analysis of open source intelligence tools.
-These open sources include all publicly available information found on online platforms, social media, websites, public records, news articles, etc. The term applies to anything that is publicly available.
-Everything from a google search to live radio feeds.
+OSINT is the collection and analysis of open-source intelligence tools.
+This includes all publicly available information on online platforms, social media, websites, public records, news articles, etc. Everything from a Google search to live radio feeds.

 Open Data Sources:

-Open source intelligence can be used to gather information from sources that are openly accessible to anyone, and it does not involve hacking, espionage or unauthorized access.
-This valuable tool can be used to gather information about a claimants activities and affiliations through publicly available data from social media or public property information websites.
+Open-source intelligence can be used to gather information from sources that are openly accessible to anyone, and it does not involve hacking, espionage, or unauthorized access.
+This valuable tool can gather information about a claimant’s activities and affiliations through publicly available data from social media or public property information websites.

 The Intelligence Cycle:

 OSINT is more than just a Google search.
 It’s a process to find and piece together valuable, specific information.
-It’s called the intelligence cycle:
+The process used to find this information is called the intelligence cycle:

-- Planning: Figure out what you’re looking for so you don’t get lost in the myriad of information out there.
-Are you confirming fraud through analyzing the claimants social media accounts?
-Then you will need to research their tagged posts, locations and followers.
-If trying to uncover someone’s history then you might need to start looking at house records and a Facebook search.
+The first step is to figure out what you’re looking for so you don’t get lost in the myriad of information on the internet.
+Are you confirming fraud through analyzing the claimant’s social media accounts?
+Then you must research their tagged posts, locations, and followers.
+If trying to uncover someone’s history, you might need to start looking at house records and a Facebook search.

-- Collection and Data Gathering: This is a pretty straightforward stage of the process.
+This is a pretty straightforward stage of the process.
 During this time you are scouring public sources for information.
+Later in the article, we will review the most helpful online resources for this step.

-- Processing: Now its time to put it all together.
+Now it’s time to put it all together.
 Tie back information from an old Instagram post to your current case.
 Find the correlation and assess if you need to do more digging.

-- Analysis: This is the fun part.
-True investigation takes place during this fourth step and its where you have to sift out valuable information.
+This is the fun part.
+True investigation takes place during this fourth step, where you have to sift out valuable information.
 What’s missing?
 Where’s the red flag?
+Does the evidence add up?

-- Dissemination: Share your findings with your team and trusted advisors.
-Feedback helps you take a step back and have fresh mindset when approaching the case.
+Share your findings with your team and trusted advisors.
+Feedback helps you take a step back and have a fresh mindset when approaching the case.

-- Evaluation: A good player is always looking to improve.
-Same goes for a great investigator.
-This is also a good time to make note of any particular OSINT tools that will be helpful next time around.
+A good player is always looking to improve.
+The same goes for a great investigator.
+This is also a good time to make note of any particular OSINT tools that will be helpful next time and keep them in your tool arsenal.

-When it comes to search engines, you have a plethora of options and Google just doesn’t cut it anymore.
-Especially when it comes to verifying a claim.
+When it comes to search engines, you have many options and Google just doesn’t cut it anymore, especially when verifying a claim.

 Instagram vs. Tik Tok vs. Facebook